JimmyZolezzi/sample_spring-boot-camel-mongo-jdk8/README.md

 * add Jackson JSR-310 module to classpath
 * register `CustomConversions` bean (see `PersistenceConfiguration`) to enable persistence of `LocalDate` class

-__Hint__: Spring Boot has an issue registering the Jackson JSR-310 moduel from classpath when using `@EnableWebMvc`.
+__Hint__: Spring Boot has an issue registering the Jackson JSR-310 module from classpath when using `@EnableWebMvc`.
 See [GH-1620](https://github.com/spring-projects/spring-boot/issues/1620) for details.